-HPLC (high performance liquid chromatography) and MS (mass spectrometry) are frequently used to determine what substances are present in these solutions.
-A combination of these methods is widely used.
+HPLC (high performance liquid chromatography) and MS (mass spectrometry) are frequently used as methods to investigate what substances are contained in a solution.
+Importantly, a combination of these methods is widely used.

 LC/MS, MS/MS, and LC/MS/MS are examples of these methods.
 To understand the difference between these analytical methods, let’s understand that they are a combination of HPLC and MS.